AbsolutelyLudicrous/schoolwork/English III/research-project/paper-draft.md

 Below `/` are other directories, usually `/bin/`,`/usr/`,`/lib/` and others.
 Below those directories are yet more directories.

-The layout of these directories is specified by the Filesystem Hierarchy Standard.
+The layout of these directories is specified by the Filesystem Hierarchy Standard (The Linux Foundation).

 ### Mounting: